 .jpg)

-Tia Chucha Press in close to 40 years has become of this country's leading small literary presses, publishing emerging as well as renowned writers whose works have personal and social justice, healing, and transformation at its heart.
+Tia Chucha Press in close to 40 years has become one of this country's leading small literary presses, publishing emerging as well as renowned writers whose works have social justice, healing, and transformation at its heart.
 We've published some of the best U.S. Black voices as well as powerful voices among Chicanos, Central Americans, Filipinos, Puerto Ricans, Indigenous Americans, Korean Americans, Japanese Americans, Irish Americans, Italian Americans, Jewish Americans, LGBTQ persons, and many more.

 about Tia Chuchas Press